Cafer Seydamet Qırımer: Biography

 Following clashes in January 1918, the Crimean People's Republic was overtaken by the forces of the Taurida Soviet Socialist Republic. Çelebicihan was killed, and Seydamet fled north to Kyiv.
 However, only shortly after the destruction of the Crimean People's Republic, German forces invaded Crimea and established the Crimean Regional Government under the leadership of Maciej Sulkiewicz.
 Seydamet returned to the peninsula and was appointed Minister of Foreign Affairs in the new government.
 During his time as Minister of Foreign Affairs, Seydamet was involved in attempts to negotiate a deal with Pavlo Skoropadskyi for recognition of the Crimean Regional Government's independence.
 Following the German withdrawal from Crimea, however, Sulkiewicz's government fell, and Seydamet fled Crimea for Istanbul.

 In Istanbul, Seydamet was an early supporter of Mustafa Kemal Atatürk, and founded a newspaper, named Emel.
 He also participated in the transfer of several historical items belonging to Crimean Tatars.
 However, this stay in Turkey would be short-lived - he was deported in 1920 by Ottoman authorities.
 From Istanbul, he moved to Lausanne, Switzerland.
 In October of the same year, he met with Józef Piłsudski, with whom he discussed Prometheanism.
 Seydamet later became an active supporter of Prometheanism.

 In April 1922, Seydamet returned to Turkey, hoping to use his good relations with Atatürk's government (which had close relations with the Soviets) in order to assist Crimean Tatars suffering from the 1921–1923 famine in Ukraine.
 Seydamet's return to Istanbul drew attention, as the city was then under occupation by the Western Allies, and Turkey was in the midst of a war against Greece.
 As a result of his efforts, in addition to those of a delegation from Soviet Crimea, the Turkish Red Crescent sent 1,000 bags of flour to Crimea to help alleviate the famine.

 Following the conclusion of the Russian Civil War, Seydamet remained active in promoting Crimean Tatar nationalism.
-At a meeting of the Prometheanist movement in January 1930 in Warsaw, he drew comparisons between the Soviet Union and the Russian Empire, accusing them of using the same tactics in attempting to harm the Crimean Tatar people.
+At a meeting of the Prometheist movement in January 1930 in Warsaw, he drew comparisons between the Soviet Union and the Russian Empire, accusing them of using the same tactics in attempting to harm the Crimean Tatar people.
 In 1934, a group of his supporters organised a celebration of his 25 years of political activity in Dobruja.
 The same year, Seydamet adopted the descriptive surname Qırımer (Kırımer, lit.
 'Crimean Man') following the adoption of the Surname Law.

-In 1941, Seydamet, in addition to Mustafa Edige Kirimal and Müstecib Ülküsal, travelled to Nazi Germany in an unsuccessful attempt to achieve German support in establishing an independent Crimean Tatar state.
+In 1941, Seydamet, in addition to Mustafa Szynkiewicz and Müstecib Ülküsal, travelled to Nazi Germany in an unsuccessful attempt to achieve German support in establishing an independent Crimean Tatar state.
 In spite of these attempts, Seydamet remained opposed to Nazism, and maintained close ties to the Polish government-in-exile in London.

 Seydamet died in Istanbul on 3 April 1960.